 So here's a fun fact: when you look at a carrier's coverage map, you're actually seeing its best guess as to where coverage is strong/weak/dead/etc. It's basically a theoretical map – it's where they should have coverage (but no promises are being made).

 T-Mobile, once again priding itself on being "uncarrier," is changing the way it does its coverage maps, and it actually makes a lot of sense.
 Instead of just using guesswork to let customers see their coverage area, it's crowdsourcing using real-time customer data.
+This way, you'll get a real idea of what to expect in terms of service limitations.
 Read More

 Earlier this month, Team Uncarrier dropped a fairly large bomb on the mobile industry by offering users access to international data roaming at no additional cost.
 Now, it's taken the wraps off of its newest offering, this time targeting tablet users: free data.
 The company is basically giving away monthly plans that offer 200MB of LTE bandwidth to anyone with a compatible T-Mobile LTE device.
 That's huge.